beam-pyio/beam-pyio.github.io/content/blog/2024/firehose-pyio-intro/index.md

 The main example script is constructed so that it (1) deletes all existing objects in the S3 bucket, (2) runs the example pipeline and (3) prints contents of the object(s) created by the pipeline.

 The pipeline begins with creating sample elements where each element is a dictionary that has the `id`, `name` and `created_at` (created date time) attributes.
-Then, we apply the following two transforms before we connect those elements into the main transform (`WriteToFirehose`).
+Then, we apply the following two transforms before we apply the main transform (`WriteToFirehose`).

 - `DatetimeToStr` - It converts the `created_at` attribute values into string because the Python `datetime` class cannot be converted into Json by default.
 - `BatchElements` - It batches the elements into the minimum batch size of 50.
 It prevents the individual dictionary element from being pushed into the `WriteToFirehose` transform.

-In the `WriteToFirehose` transform, it is configured that individual records are converted into Json (`jsonify=True`) as well as a new line character is added (`multiline=True`).
+In the `WriteToFirehose` transform, it is configured that individual records are converted into Json (`jsonify=True`) as well as a new line character is appended (`multiline=True`).
 The former is required because the Python dictionary is not a supported data type while the latter makes the records are saved as Jsonline.

 ```python
 # examples/pipeline.py